Tuesday, March 20, 2018

 Dierdorff Cemetery is a small pioneer-era cemetery of less than two acres located just south of Goshen College on Main Street.
 The first burial here was Elizabeth, daughter of German Baptist pioneers on their way to Iowa in the early 1830’s.
 The property was purchased and established as a family cemetery by Peter Dierdorff in 1854.
 It has been maintained by the city since 1976 but was incorporated into the Cemetery Department only in recent years.
 No burial sites are available there.

-Our spring clean-up occurs Monday to Friday the first full week of April (3-7 this year).
+Yes, our spring clean-up occurs Monday to Friday the first full week of April (2-6 this year).
 Items likely to be removed by staff during spring clean-up include old silk flowers (especially if they are in the way of trimmers), broken items, old flags, old frames & wires, glass items and out-of-date seasonal items.
 If you have items that you are concerned about, please remove them before the clean-up begins.

-More people are choosing cremation and relatives frequently delay the final disposition of those cremated remains until warmer weather.
-We are frequently asked about what is necessary to make these arrangements.
-Here are the basics, from the sexton’s perspective:
+More people are choosing cremation and relatives frequently delay the final disposition of those cremated remains until more convenient time.
+Here is what you need to know if you have cremated remains in your possession:

-Under Indiana statute, a funeral director should be present whenever cremated remains are buried or placed in a columbarium or cremation bench.
+Under Indiana statute, a funeral director should be present whenever cremated remains are buried, placed in a columbarium or scattered.
 If you are in possession of the cremated remains, it is your responsibility to contact a funeral director and arrange for their presence.

-It is the policy of Goshen City Cemeteries to require the use of a vault or urn-vault of concrete, hard plastic or other rigid, durable material (wood, porcelain, glass or other brittle materials are not suitable) to bury cremated remains.
+It is the policy of Goshen City Cemeteries to require the use of a vault or urn-vault of concrete, hard plastic or other rigid, durable material (wood, porcelain, glass or other brittle materials are not suitable) for ground burial.
+An urn of non-biodegradable is required for our community columbaria.
+The dimensions of our niches are 11.25”X 11.25”X 11.25”.
 Most funeral homes and vault companies sell these containers.

-The sexton should be notified at least two business days in advance of the date/time of the planned internment and the dimensions of the vault being used.
+The sexton should be notified at least two business days in advance of the date/time of the planned internment, inurnment or scattering and the dimensions of the vault being used (for a ground burial).

-Cremated remains can be buried on a regular burial space provided there is no previous full burial on that space – they cannot be buried on top of a previous burial.
+Our cremation garden at Violett Cemetery provides community columbarium niches, single cremation burial spaces and a scattering area (scattering is not permitted elsewhere in our cemeteries.)
+Cremated remains can also be buried on a regular burial space provided there is no previous full burial on that space – they cannot be buried on top of a previous burial.
 Up to four burials of cremated remains may be buried on a regular burial space.
-Violett Cemetery also has cremation-only spaces to accommodate a single set of cremated remains.
-Spaces for burial may be purchased through the sexton.